c58/marsdb-angular/README.md

 		// don’t pass last argument.
 	});
 ```

+All included storage implementations is available in a `Mars.Storages` global variable.
+You can set different default storage by `$collectionProvider.defaultStorageManager(Mars.Storages.LocalForage)`.

 You also can use MarsDB within browserify environment.
 Just `require(‘marsdb-angular’)` and MarsDB module will be added to the angular.
 Angular must be defined in a `window` or must be available as a module `require(‘angular’)`.